-- /nopopup (wizard mode only) The Self-Service App runs with no pop-up notification balloon messages.
-All messages appear within the main window. - /hidenojobs (wizard mode only) Prevents the No Jobs Found page from being displayed. - ♦ /hidecancel (wizard mode only) Removes the Cancel button from any page that displays it, and removes the minimize, maximize, and close buttons.
-This allows you to prevent users from cancelling operations.
+- 255 Reset My PIN - 202 Change My PIN - /vsconly (wizard mode only) Only virtual smart card jobs will be detected.
+All other jobs will be ignored. - /nopopup (wizard mode only) The Self-Service App runs with no pop-up notification balloon messages.
+All messages appear within the main window. - /hidenojobs (wizard mode only) Prevents the No Jobs Found page from being displayed. - /hidecancel (wizard mode only) Removes the Cancel button from any page that displays it, and removes the minimize, maximize, and close buttons.
+This allows you to prevent users from canceling operations.